 Teaching & Learning

-We offer a contemporary inquiry approach to teaching and learning the Australian Curriculum.
-Along with a focus on values and mission, and explicit teaching of social emotional skills and environmental sustainability, our students are provided with the tools to help them live responsibly in or world and respectfully with each other.
+We offer a contemporary evidence-based pedagogy to teaching and learning the Australian Curriculum.
+Along with a focus on virtues and mission, and explicit teaching of social emotional skills and environmental sustainability, our students are provided with the tools to help them live responsibly in our world and respectfully with each other.
 We use:

 - An inquiry model to explore big ideas and learning in Science, HASS, Arts, Technology and H&PE.

 - The language of Learning Assets, modelled on Kath Murdoch’s research, to help students to learn about ‘how they learn’.

 At Sacred Heart we have specialist teachers supporting the curriculum in: